tact-lang/pitaya/docs/SPECIFICATION.md

 - Detects SELinux via kernel checks
 - Applies `:z` volume mount flags when needed
 - Ensures containers can access mounted volumes

+Normative rule: Apply `:z` only on Linux with SELinux; never apply on macOS or Windows.

 **Platform Recommendations**: On startup, provides platform-specific advice: